skibon02/skibon02/README.md

 ## Hey!
 Welcome to my Github page!
 My primary language is ✨RUST✨

-Areas of interest includes but not limited to:
+Areas of interest include but are not limited to:
 - Computer graphics and ray tracing
 - Architecture and optimizations
 - Embedded programming